Kalichuza/ninjaAdminScripts/Windows-ImageDeployment/README.md

 ### **Step 2: Create a Bootable USB with OSDCloud**

 #### **Set Up the OSDCloud Workspace**
-1. **Run PowerShell Commands**:
+1. **Run PowerShell Script New-NinjaWinPeUsb.ps1**:
-   - Open PowerShell as an Administrator and run the following commands:
+ - This will create the usb where you will place your customization files

+ **Customize WinPE**:
+   - If you need to customize the WinPE environment further, by accessing a different config script, you edit the line that reads:
      ```powershell
-     Set-ExecutionPolicy RemoteSigned -Force
-     Install-Module OSD -Force
-     Import-Module OSD -Force
+     Edit-OSDCloudwinPE -workspacepath C:\OSDCloud -CloudDriver * -WebPSScript <config URl> -Verbose
      ```

-2. **Create the OSDCloud Workspace**:
-   - Set up the workspace by running:
-     ```powershell
-     New-OSDCloudWorkspace -WorkspacePath C:\OSDCloud
-     ```

-3. **Create the Bootable USB Drive**:
-   - Run the following command to create a bootable USB:
-     ```powershell
-     New-OSDCloudUSB -WorkspacePath C:\OSDCloud
-     ```

-4. **Customize WinPE**:
-   - If you need to customize the WinPE environment further, you can use:
-     ```powershell
-     Edit-OSDCloudwinPE -workspacepath C:\OSDCloud -CloudDriver * -WebPSScript https://gist.githubusercontent.com/Jeffhunter88/ed338a1c3aab4ca6abd2dd68a329d53c/raw/osdcloud_config.ps1 -Verbose
-     ```

 ### **Step 3: Prepare the NinjaOne Agent**

 1. **Create Folder Structure on WinPE Partition**:
-   - Open the ` OSDCloudUSB (<letterDrive>:)` drive and create the following folder structure:
+   - Open the ` WinPE (<letterDrive>:)` drive partition and create the following folder structure:
      ```plaintext
      <letterDrive>:\OSDCloud\Automate\Provisioning\
      ```
-   - Copy the NinjaOne agent MSI file into the `Provisioning` folder:
+   - Copy MSI file into the `Provisioning` folder:
      ```plaintext
-     <letterDrive>:\OSDCloud\Automate\Provisioning\Ninjatechmainoffice6f5c6e-5.9.9652-windows-installer.msi
+     <letterDrive>:\OSDCloud\Automate\installer.msi
      ```

 ### **Step 4: Create the Provisioning Package with WCD**